-Thereafter, as part of its ongoing Member due diligence process, NSCC collects information periodically, pursuant to its authority under Rule 2B (Ongoing Membership Requirements and Monitoring) and Rule 15 (Assurances of Financial Responsibility and Operational Capability), from Members in order to understand their overall business condition, risk management practices, which may cover operational, credit, legal and other risks, and financial standing, including information related to the indirect participants that rely on them.
+Thereafter, as part of its ongoing Membermember due diligence process, NSCC collects information periodically, pursuant to its authority under Rule 2B (Ongoing Membership Requirements and Monitoring) and Rule 15 (Assurances of Financial Responsibility and Operational Capability), from Members in order to understand their overall business condition, risk management practices, which may cover operational, credit, legal and other risks, and financial standing, including information related to the indirect participants that rely on them.

-In particular, NSCC requires that Members submit information regarding the risk that significant indirect participants represent to NSCC and the Members, the criteria and procedures used by the Members for onboarding their indirect participants, as well as the risk management policies and procedures they employ for ongoing monitoring and risk management of indirect participant activities.
+In particular, NSCC requires that Members submit information regarding the risk that significant indirect participants represent to NSCC and the Members, the criteria and procedures used by the Members for on-boarding their indirect participants, as well as the risk management policies and procedures they employed by the Members for ongoing monitoring and risk management of indirect participant activities.